Show jumping: History

 An Italian riding instructor, Captain Federico Caprilli, heavily influenced the world of jumping with his ideas promoting a forward position with shorter stirrups.
 This style placed the rider in a position that did not interfere with the balance of the horse while negotiating obstacles.
 This style, now known as the forward seat, is commonly used today.
 The deep, Dressage-style seat, while useful for riding on the flat and in conditions where control of the horse is of greater importance than freedom of movement, is less suitable for jumping.

 The first major show jumping competition held in England was at Olympia in 1907.
 Most of the competitors were members of the military and it became clear at this competition and in the subsequent years, that there was no uniformity of rules for the sport.
 Judges marked on their own opinions.
 Some marked according to the severity of the obstacle and others marked according to style.
 Before 1907 there were no penalties for a refusal and the competitor was sometimes asked to miss the fence to please the spectators.
 The first courses were built with little imagination, many consisting of only a straight bar fence and a water jump.
 A meeting was arranged in 1923 which led to the formation of the BSJA in 1925.
 In the United States, a similar need for national rules for jumping and other equestrian activities led to the formation of the American Horse Shows Association in 1917, which now is known as the United States Equestrian Federation.

 An early form of show jumping first was incorporated into the Olympic Games in 1900.
 Show jumping in its current format appeared in 1912 and has thrived ever since, its recent popularity due in part to its suitability as a spectator sport that is well adapted for viewing on television.

+Scoring

-Original scoring tariff
+Historic scoring

-The original list of faults introduced in Great Britain in 1925 was as follows:
+The original list of faults introduced in Great Britain in 1925 were as follows: